Use this service if you are an employer, or from the Department of Work and Pensions, and want to check that a coronavirus shielding note is valid.

 Employees can get a shielding note if all of these apply:

 - they're at high risk from coronavirus (clinically extremely vulnerable) – they received a letter saying they're high risk

-- they work in an area where shielding advice is in place, but live outside this area
+- they live or work in an area where shielding advice is in place

 - they cannot work from home or in an area where there’s no shielding advice in place